isha-git/Alzheimers-Disease/README.md

 <img src = "https://github.com/isha-git/Alzheimers-Disease/blob/master/Images/DatasetScreenshot.PNG" width = "500">

-The lack of sufficient data samples make it difficult to train the model, and makes it prone to overfitting.
+The lack of sufficient data samples make it difficult to train the model.
+Accordingly, regularization has been used to prevent overfitting. <br>
 For training purposes, 33% of the data was used for testing.

 # Results